An electric-plane pioneer has a plan to transform package delivery. It might work.

 (United, which focuses on artificial organs, aims to order an undisclosed number of aircraft to help it deliver organs directly to hospitals.)

 Lisa Alexander, a veteran Los Angeles logistics consultant, said she sees the medical uses as strong.
-But she has reservations about broader applications, noting that “so much innovation is happening at fulfillment centers.”
-"By the time the FAA approves this, we’ll have figured out a lot of other solutions,” she said.
+But she has reservations about broader applications, noting that “so much innovation is happening at fulfillment centers.By the time the FAA approves this, we’ll have figured out a lot of other solutions,” she said.

 Clark says he sees a longer-term play.
 He even envisions his company moving to passengers, on the far-off day the FAA is comfortable with scores of these machines whisking people over cities.

-But he says that, temperamentally, he’s not in a rush.
+But he says that, temperamentally, he is not in a rush.

 “I was a very calm fighter when I played hockey,” Clark said.
 “The key element of being a quality enforcer is studying the psychology of the game and then picking just the right moment to go out and change the tide.
 I try to do that here too.”